finnito/Science/content/11sci/as90940/_index.md

 	- Notes on pressure
 	- Example calculations to find P, F and A
 	- Pressure Whakamātau - finding weight, foot surface area and therefore own-pressure.
+18. #### Pressure 2
+	- __Mahi Tuatahi__: Calculating force using the pressure equation
+	- Finish __Pressure Whakamātau__
+	- Two modified past exam questions in the slides
+19. #### Gravitational Energy
+	- __Mahi Tuatahi__: Title & date in books, complete crossword on pressure (sciPAD page 47)
+	- Video/Discussion on objects falling in a vacuum
+	- Notes on Gravitational Potential Energy
+	- 4x practice pātai in slides